Osteopathy is a manual therapy that focuses on assisting the body to restore functioning and movement.

-HOW CAN DRYSDALE OSTEOPATHY HELP?
+HOW CAN PENINSULA OSTEOPATHY HELP?

 After a thorough patient history and examination, our osteopaths use hands-on treatment to assist your body with changes occurring during your pregnancy.
 Patients are encouraged to be actively involved in their treatment and they will be able to give feedback at all stages of their care.

 Our approach is tailored to each patient’s needs and includes:

 - Using soft tissue massage, stretching and joint movement to assist restricted areas to move better